EspressoLogicCafe/Examples/MigrationService/README.md

 ```
 ![alt text](MigrationService.png)
 ## To Run MAC OSX or Linux
-Make sure your source system has been started and that you can connect from this server.
+Make sure that your source system has been started and that you can connect from this server.
-Create 2 sets of users (sa and admin) and 2 sets of passwords for each of these users.
+Create two sets of users (sa and admin) and two sets of passwords for each of these users.
 Create test for each set using the 'lacadmin login' command. (e.g. macos/lacadmin login -u sa -p Password1 http://localhost:8080)

 ```